 And how did we get here…

 In 2016 preparation met opportunity, and South by South West was the result.
-We chose Margaret River as our home.
-It’s in the heart of the south west and it’s simply a cracking place to live and make fabulous wine.
+We chose Margaret River as our home, in the heart of the south west and quite simply a cracking place to live and make fabulous wine.

 Everything we have learned and enjoyed about winemaking in various parts of the world has shaped how we make wine today.
 From traditional to contemporary techniques, things we loved and those we didn’t, ideas that challenged us, and those that surprised us.
 More than anything, these experiences have opened our minds to the potential for small batch wines to tell a story about their region of origin.